-You should be a graduate, preferably with a 1st or 2:1, though we are willing to consider applicants who have a 2:2 who can demonstrate a real aptitude for teaching, dependent on the subject/specialism.
-For Secondary trainees and Primary trainees with a subject specialism, your degree should be in a subject that is closely related to the subject you intend to teach.
+You should be a graduate, preferably with a 1st, 2:1 or 2:2, though we are willing to consider applicants who have a 3rd degree who can demonstrate a real aptitude for teaching, dependent on the subject/specialism.
+For Secondary trainees, your degree should be in a subject that is closely related to the subject you intend to teach.

-All candidates must have at least a C grade (or equivalent) for GCSE Maths, English and (for the Science subjects and Primary) a Science subject.
+All candidates must have at least grade 4 (C) (or equivalent) for GCSE Maths, English (and for Primary a Science subject.)

 3 A’ levels (or equivalent) at C or above would be desirable, but not essential for some subjects/specialisms.

-A higher degree would be desirable (especially if your degree is a 2:2), but not essential.
+A higher degree would be desirable, but not essential.

-Subject Knowledge Enhancement (SKE) courses are offered in Maths, Biology, Physics, Chemistry, Computer Science, Design & Technology, Languages, English and Geography).
-See https://getintoteaching.education.gov.uk/subject-knowledge-enhancement-ske-courses These courses are for candidates whose degree included an element of the subject they intend to teach or who have extensive experience in the subject.
+Subject Knowledge Enhancement (SKE) courses are offered in certain subjects - see https://getintoteaching.education.gov.uk/subject-knowledge-enhancement-ske-courses for details.
+These courses are for candidates whose degree included an element of the subject they intend to teach or who have extensive experience in the subject, but a degree in a different subject, as well as for candidates who may have completed their degree over 5 years' ago.
 They are designed to enable candidates to develop the level of specialist knowledge required to teach their chosen subject.
-If this may be of interest, you should apply for a place to train as a teacher first, because having the offer of a training place is a prerequisite for being accepted on a SKE course.
-Reading University offer a number of free SKE courses - see here for more details.
+If this may be of interest, you should apply for a place to train as a teacher first, because having the offer of a training place is a prerequisite for being funded on a SKE course.

 What We Are Looking For